 Google ranks each website by the page, not the website as a whole, so it’s important for every article and blog to be well written, well optimised and of a decent length.
 For tips on this, and handy links, you may like to read this piece on how to choose SEO keywords.

 A journalist will find an angle for a news story and write up all the good points – and the bad ones.
-(Because of this very reason, I once had to take over from a journalist who’d started a brochure on Portugal and nearly caused the client a heart attack.)
 A press article may also include interviews or quotes.

 Read Also: Top Preference